haathie/pgmb/docs/nodejs.md

   ]
 })

-// start listening for messages await pgmb.listen()
+// start listening for messages.
+Will continue trying to establish a connection
+// until successful.
+await pgmb.listen()
+// set retriesLeft=3 to only retry 3 times before giving up await pgmb.listen(3)
 ```

 Upon the successful call to listen, the queues will be asserted with any specified